thequig-lebowski/oddsock/README.md

 * As a user I want to develop my memory skills and reaction times
 * As a user I want my young child to develop their hand-eye coordination
 * As a user I will look for feedback as to weather or not I am using the site/playing the game correctly.
-	* Visual cues to let the user know buttons have been clicked
-	* Modals when I run out of time/loose
-	* Notifications when I win or the game is over
 * As the user I want to be able to play the game on my mobile device as well as desktop/laptop

 ## Design